Handling of personal data

 1.1.3 Website Analysis

-You may choose not to have a unique web analytics cookie identification number assigned to your computer to avoid the aggregation and analysis of data collected on this website.
-To make that choice, please configure your settings in the cookie table above.
+You can prevent the use of this software at any time.
+To make that choice, please configure your settings in the opt-out box above.
 In this case, a so-called opt-out cookie will be stored in your browser, which means that Matomo will not collect any session data.
 Please note that a complete deletion of your cookies will result in the opt-out cookie also being deleted and possibly having to be activated again by you.

 Do you have any questions regarding our data privacy or do you wish to exercise your rights?
 Then please let us know!
 You can either use our contact form or get in touch with our company data protection team at the following address: firstname.lastname@example.org